BuggyAl/EggClicker/README.md

-# EggNet
+# EggClicker
-Welcome to the EggNet repository!
-This repository is for the EggNet on Minehut!
+Welcome to the EggClicker repository!
+This repository is for the EggClicker on Minehut!

+## Current Features in Development
+- Prestige Tree
+- Shop
+- New Areas (Park, Beach, Ocean)